mattTea/Kotlin-notes/kotlin_setup.md

     - `Version` should be populated by default

     - Suggestion to leave default setting on following page of wizard
+        - Use auto-import
-        - Group modules: using qualified names
+        - Group modules: using explicit module groups
         - Create separate module per source set
         - Use default Gradle wrapper (recommended)
         - Gradle JVM: Use project JDK